 - Angus Glens

 - Bruar and Pitagowan

 - Calvine

 - Dalwhinnie

 - Dinnet

 - Glenlivet

-- Glenmore
+- ➢ Glenmore

 - Glenshee

-- Insh
+- ▶ Insh

 - Inverdruie and Coylumbridge

 - Killiecrankie

 - Laggan

 - Strathdon

 The Environmental Assessment (Scotland) 2005 requires that reasonable alternatives to the Plan be considered as part of the SEA.
 These options were presented and assessed in the Environmental Report of the MIR.
-The content on this Report therefore only contains assessments of the policies and sites developed from these options.
+The content on this Report therefore only contains assessments of the policies and sites developed from these options and taken forward into the adopted Local Development Plan 2020.

-Assessing the effects of the Proposed LDP's Vision, Strategy and Policies
+Assessing the effects of the proposed LDP's Vision, Strategy and Policies